eProsima/Fast-DDS-docs/docs/list.rst

 ===========================

-In order to make the most of *eProsima Fast RTPS* it is important to have a grasp of the objects and data structures that conform the library. *eProsima Fast RTPS* objects are classified by modules, which are briefly listed and descripted in this section.
+In order to make the most of *eProsima Fast RTPS* it is important to have a grasp of the objects and data structures that conform the library. *eProsima Fast RTPS* objects are classified by modules, which are briefly listed and described in this section.
 For full coverage take a look at the API Reference document that comes with the distribution.

 Publisher Subscriber Module
 ---------------------------